 Positrons have many potentials in many discipline of science, like chemistry, physics, material science, surface science, biology and nanoscience [1].
 There are many different ways to generate positrons, and the main challenge is increasing the intensity (or current) of the positron beam.
+Positrons tend to annihilate where there is defects in the material.
+This can be applied for non-damaging detection of defects in the material [citation vakho thesis].
+Being the anti-matter of electron, it can be used to as high density energy source via annihilation in long term perspective [citation].
+Positrons can be transported to the cancer tumor and the radiation they emit in the annihilation can be used to kill the cancer cell [citation].

-1.2 Motivation
+1.2 Motivation for Positron Beamline